CentaurusInfra/alnair/rdma-networking/README.md

 * draft project so far.
 * Before enable FreeFlow, the current job is to have RDMA/Pytroch enabled iamge for "distributed" AI training tasks.

 * `bin/vRouter.sh` is for triggering running container on the RDMA enabled machine.
+(ToDo)

 # Dev Tools
 ## conda